onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

 Each user has an account controlled by one or more private keys with configurable weight.
 This means that support for accounts/wallets with [multiple controllers] is built into the protocol by default.

-An account is divided into two main areas:
+An account is divided into two main areas - the _Contract Area_ and _Account Storage_.

 ### Contract Area